HafizAhmadHassan/Deep-Learning-Specialization/Neural Network and Deep Learing/readme.md

 # Table of Content

-  1.Introduction
+  1. Introduction

-  2.Skills You will Learn
+  2. Skills You will Learn

-  3.Requirements
+  3. Requirements

-  4.Architecture
+  4. Architecture

-  5.How it Works
+  5. How it Works

-  6.Tables
+  6. Tables

-  7.Conclusion
+  7. Conclusion

 ## 1. Introduction